afewmail/afew/docs/filters.rst

 DKIMValidityFilter
 ------------------

-This filter verifies DKIM signatures of E-Mails with DKIM header, and adds `dkin-ok` or `dkin-fail` tags.
+This filter verifies DKIM signatures of E-Mails with DKIM header, and adds `dkim-ok` or `dkim-fail` tags.

 DMARCReportInspectionFilter
 ---------------------------